Water (1985 film): Filming

 The movie started filming in May 1984.
 The same month A Private Function also went into production and people who worked on that film felt their budget was sacrificed in order to fund Water.

 Shooting took place mostly on Saint Lucia.
 There were few filmmaking facilities so items had to be shipped there by sea.
 Studio work was done at Shepperton Studios in London and the oil rig scenes were shot in Devon.

 Dick Clement later said, "We were rewriting the ending as we went along and that's never good...
 In hindsight, I always think you need to get those decisions out of the way before you get on the set.
 But, on the whole, it was a good shoot.
 Michael Caine was a fantastic trouper on the film, he was really a joy to work with, enormously supportive.
 I can’t be more appreciative of his work on it and how professional he was.
 In a way, Michael had the straightest part in the film, he was almost the straight man.
 He kept saying to me, 'You realise I'm having to carry all the plot here?'"

 Connolly said Caine "taught me so much, about how to be generous to other actors.
 We were climbing up a hill and we were being filmed from the top.
 Suddenly he went, oh!
 My leg!
 And he spoiled a whole take.
 So they said we're doing it again, and he whispered to me 'next time, move further to the right, they can't see you'.
 He was lovely."

 George Harrison normally did not get too involved in production of HandMade's films.
-However, he helped out on Water by appearing in the concert at the end and getting his friends Eric Clapton and Ringo Starr to appear.
+However, he helped out on Water by appearing in the concert at the end and getting his friends Eric Clapton, Ringo Starr, Jon Lord and Ray Cooper to appear.
 "George was very leery of appearing in his own company's movies," says Clement, "that was a big help to the film.
 We called in a few favours and, obviously, the Harrison connection didn't hurt.
 We hoped that scene would be a big selling tool for the movie... didn't work out that way but it was a good idea."

 The concert scene was shot in a single day at Shepperton Studios.
 Clapton, Starr and Harrison were paid the musician's minimum rate for a playback session on set.